-Fig.~\ref{fig:1} illustrates this dual-agent interaction framework.
-It consists of two main agents, the Client Agent and the Server Agent, which work together to enable end-to-end communication.
+Fig.~\ref{fig:1} illustrates this dual-brain agent interaction framework.
+It consists of two main agents (the Client Agent and the Server Agent) that work collaboratively to achieve end-to-end communication.
 Both the client and server are implementations of the Smart-TCP agent.
-As shown in the internal structure of each agent, the LLM serves as the cognitive core of the protocol, and deterministic computation is separated into an independent ALU module.
-This design effectively combines the strengths of these two specialized components:
+Inside each agent, the model-based decision logic is implemented as a multi-stage pipeline, while deterministic computation remains separated into an independent ALU module.
+The framework contains the following five components:

-\begin{itemize} \item \textbf{LLM:} The LLM serves as the cognitive core, responsible for making complex and adaptive protocol decisions.
-Its primary function is to analyze the current context, infer the correct state transition, and select the control flags. \item \textbf{ALU:} As the arithmetic engine, this deterministic unit is responsible for all high-precision 32-bit arithmetic operations.
-Its sole responsibility is to precisely calculate the sequence and acknowledgment numbers, ensuring absolute computational accuracy. \end{itemize}
+\begin{itemize} \item \textbf{Feature-Aware Classifier:} Acts as the initial classification gate for traffic.
+It analyzes current contextual features and determines whether the current protocol decision is routine or should be flagged for slow-path inspection. \item \textbf{Small Language Model (SLM / Fast Path):} Handles low-risk routine protocol procedures.
+It analyzes standard contexts, infers routine state transitions, and selects control flags with low processing overhead. \item \textbf{Large Language Model (LLM / Slow Path):} Handles anomalous or boundary protocol decisions.
+It infers appropriate handling methods when the classifier flags traffic such as out-of-order packets, flag conflicts, or ambiguous teardown-boundary states. \item \textbf{Arithmetic Logic Unit (ALU):} Calculates 32-bit sequence and acknowledgment numbers.
+Its role is limited to deterministic arithmetic execution. \item \textbf{State Module:} Stores the current connection state, including TCP phases and historical values, and records the updated protocol state after each decision. \end{itemize}